 Typically, we would assume the injured man would sue the driver, not the telephone booth company.
 Reagan goes on to explain that the telephone company was liable for the design of their booths, but it’s likely the plaintiff did this to get a larger settlement from a big corporation.

-What Reagan failed to mention in this address was that Charles Bigbee, the plaintiff, did sue the drunk driver as well.
+What Reagan failed to mention in this address is that Charles Bigbee, the plaintiff, did sue the drunk driver as well.
 However, Bigbee had to sue anyone that could have possibly been liable in this case.
 This incident left him with an amputated leg and a hefty hospital bill.
-His disability insurance would only pay $272 a month, which in 1974, couldn’t even cover his living expenses.
+His disability insurance only paid $272 a month.
+And in 1974, that couldn’t even cover his living expenses.

 The reason why Bigbee sued Pacific Telephone and Telegraph is because the booth was faulty.

 Another witness waiting for the booth outside was able to jump out of the way in time before the car hit.
 Unlike the witness, Bigbee was crushed upon impact because of the faulty door.
 Pacific Telephone and Telegraph had several previous incidents with their faulty doors, but refused to fix them, making Pacific Telephone and Telegraph liable and negligent in this case.